Alluxio/alluxio/docs/en/operation/StressBench.md

 ## Worker Stress Bench

-The Worker Stress Bench is a tool to measure the IO performance of Alluxio with single node.
+The Worker Stress Bench is a tool to measure the IO performance of reading from Alluxio Worker.

 ### Parameters
 The parameters for the Worker Stress Bench are (other than common parameters for any stress bench):